MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/email-addresses-and-address-books/New-EmailAddressPolicy.md

 For more information, see Multi-domain support for Office 365 groups - Admin help (https://go.microsoft.com/fwlink/p/?linkid=838413).

-For a list of the filterable properties, see Filterable properties for the -RecipientFilter parameter.
+For a list of the filterable properties, see Filterable properties for the -RecipientFilter parameter (https://technet.microsoft.com/library/bb738157.aspx).

 You need to use this parameter with the IncludeUnifiedGroupRecipients switch.